 Barbara Kingsolver wins Women’s Prize for fiction with ‘Demon Copperhead’

-LONDON (AP) — American novelist Barbara Kingsolver won the prestigious Women’s Prize for Fiction for a second time Wednesday with “Demon Copperhead,” the Dickens-inspired tale of a boy’s struggle against the odds.
+LONDON (AP) — American novelist Barbara Kingsolver won the prestigious Women’s Prize for Fiction Wednesday with “Demon Copperhead,” the Dickens-inspired tale of a boy’s struggle against the odds in a corner of America scarred by opioid addiction.

-Kingsolver’s coming-of-age story set in an Appalachia scarred by poverty and opioid addiction was announced as winner of the 30,000 pounds ($38,000) award at a ceremony in London.
+Kingsolver’s Appalachian coming-of-age tale was announced as winner of the 30,000 pounds ($38,000) award at a ceremony in London.

 Kingsolver, 68, also won the 2023 Pulitzer Prize for fiction for the novel, which transplants Charles Dickens’ “David Copperfield” to modern-day southwest Virginia, where the author lives.